-When you're in New Zealand you'll need to comply with all COVID-19 restrictions, including wearing a mask in certain areas.
+You can travel to New Zealand quarantine free, as long as you meet certain criteria.
+When you're in New Zealand you'll need to comply with all COVID-19 restrictions.
 You should download and install the NZ COVID Tracer app before you arrive in the country.

 Read and subscribe to our travel advice for New Zealand for information about risks and restrictions before deciding to travel.